fredster33/tsx-simulator/README.md

 # fredster33.github.io

+This is mainly a private project.
 I am not currently accepting pull requests, please feel free to just ignore this repository :)